ReinhartC/Parallel-RSA-on-Raspberry-Pi/Builds/LB_OMP_MPI/Load/README.md

 # RSA Load Balanced OpenMP and MPI Hybrid Build Sample Loads
-*These are the RSA OpenMP and MPI Load Balance Workloads Code for Testing*
+*This is the RSA OpenMP and MPI Load Balance Workloads Code for Testing*

 + **LoadImageProcessing.py** is an image processing code (Python 3) to give workload to a node
 + **img.jpg** is the sample image to process